Contact our corporate or local offices directly.

 To switch the local server to External PLS mode, select the External PLS option on the License Manager page in the NEXUS Server's browser interface – Admin » Settings – License manager.

-In this mode, the NEXUS Server connects to and uses an external PLS (such a remote server PLS that has been set up as a Central Licensing Server) in place of its own PLS service.
+In this mode, the NEXUS Server connects to and uses an external PLS (such a remote server PLS that has been set up as a Central Licensing Server) in place of its own licensing service (PLS).
 The network address of the Central License Server in the above image, and therefore the target for the external PLS connection, is

 http://LicenseServer – this address is based on the